What Happens When You Don’t Close Your Pool For Winter?

 But let’s continue with the assumption that you aren’t closing your pool.
 In this scenario, the unprotected water in your pool will freeze when the temperatures drop.
 The resulting ice and freezing temperatures will either rip open new tears or expand previously existing ones.

-Imagine it’s the tail end of spring, finally time when you can swim again, only to find huge tears in your pool lining.
+Imagine it’s the tail end of spring, finally the time when you can swim again, only to find huge tears in your pool lining.
 Other than costing a ton to fix, it’ll also take an extended period of time to truly open your pool back up, robbing you of the enjoyment you can usually obtain from summer hours in your pool.

 Not worth it.